scinos/edutrack-api/README.md

 * For OSX: https://docs.docker.com/docker-for-mac/install/
 * For Windows: https://docs.docker.com/docker-for-windows/install/

+Note: this document assumes OSX.
+If you are using Windows, you have run `docker-machine ip` to get the IP and use that value instead of `localhost` (eg: `http://1.2.3.4:8080`)

 ## Start the services

 Run `docker-compose up api`.
 When you see the line `server running`, the service is ready to accept connections